marczz/mzlinux_pages/package_management/lightweight_distributions.md

     Gumstix and Kouchuk-Bars, Hawkboard, BeagleBoard, BeagleBone and BeagleBone Black, PandaBoard, OpenPandora, OMAPEVM, Base for Openmoko distribution, Archos 5/7/101/32/28 ....
--   {{< wp "Firefox OS" >}} is an open-source operating system made for smartphones, tablet computers and smart TVs designed by Mozilla and external contributors, based on the rendering engine of  Firefox and the Linux kernel.
 -   [FreedomBox](http://wiki.debian.org/FreedomBox)
     is a Debian project to build cheap and simple computer system that serves internet services and preserve Freedom.